immunefi-team/Bounty_Boosts/Alchemix/31449 - [SC - Low] BribegetRewardForOwner should not revert if the....md

 # Bribe::getRewardForOwner should not revert if there are no bribe rewards.

-Submitted on Sun May 19 2024 07:39:38 GMT-0400 (Atlantic Standard Time) by @OxAnmol for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 19th 2024 at 13:39:38 UTC by @OxAnmol for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #31449